CasperMcTavish/MPhys/README.md

-Set up for controlling the XY table (and soon its integration with data collection and analysis) Only .sh files required are:
+Set up for controlling the XY table (and soon its integration with data collection and analysis) Currently also contains the working documents for analysis of PMT data (XYanalyse.C and XYwrite.C), these include the folders they need to be included with as they are reliant on other C macros.

+Only .sh files required for XY table control are:

   - initxy.sh
   - scripts.sh